 U.S. embassies and/or consulates can also offer some assistance to U.S. citizens abroad.
-You can find a complete list of U.S. embassies abroad here.
-They will assist in the following:
+You can find a complete list of U.S. embassies abroad <a href="https://hee.ncb.nlm.nc

 - provide a list of local physicians and lawyers - contact next of kin in event of emergency - provide assistance during civil unrest or natural disaster - contact relations on your behalf to request funds or guidance in an emergency